-Bulls were sold annually at the National Charbray Sale from 1980 to the year 2000 – one of their biggest highlights was selling EJ Charbrays 121 in 1988 for $12 500.
+Bulls were sold annually at the National Charbray Sale from 1980 to the year 2000.
 EJ Charbrays enjoyed success at numerous carcass competitions as well as local and feature shows in the 1990’s.
 Eric’s passion for the breed found him being involved as a councillor for 10 years and President of the Charbray Society from 1994 to 1997.

-The decision was made to sell the Kingaroy property and the breeding herd was run on agistment properties at Muttaburra, Jericho and Proston before Trevor and Lolita purchased “Oakleigh” at Darr creek via Chinchilla in 2003.
-A transition back into breeding registered bulls for the National Charbray sale began after purchasing Colinta Alberto in 2006.
+The decision was made to sell the Kingaroy property and the breeding herd were agisted on properties at Muttaburra, Jericho and Proston before Trevor and Lolita purchased “Oakleigh” at Darr creek via Chinchilla in 2003.

-The Ford family then made its return in 2009 to the National Charbray Sale under the Wattlebray Charbrays prefix which was registered by Trevor in 1995.
+Trevor and Lolita commenced selling in 2009 at the National Charbray Sale under the Wattlebray Charbrays prefix which was registered by Trevor in 1995.

-Wattlebray expanded in 2016 with the addition of “Lone Starr” a Brigalow block 35km NE of Chinchilla which will now form the base of the bull breeding operation with breeders being run on the existing properties.
+Wattlebray expanded in 2016 with the addition of “Lone Starr” a Brigalow block 35km NE of Chinchilla which now forms the base of the bull breeding operation with breeders being run on the existing properties.

-The 2016 National Charbray Sale was also another great success selling both top and second top priced bulls both being polled C6 sires for $20 000 and $18 000, all seven lots sold for a $9142 average.
+- 2016 National Charbray Sale was an incredible highlight selling both top and second top priced bulls both being polled C6 sires for $20 000 and $18 000 respectively , all seven lots sold for a $9142 average.

-Wattlebray Marshall sold to “Greenfields” Charbrays at the 2018 National Charbray Sale for the sale top price of $24 000.
+- Wattlebray Marshall (PS) the Reserve Champion Junior Bull at Beef 2018 sold to “Greenfields” stud at the 2018 National Charbray Sale for the sale top price of $24 000.